 4. In a food processor or in the bowl of an electric mixer, combine cream cheese, salt and sugar.
 Add eggs, one at a time.
 Add sour cream, and mix until just combined.
 Stir in extracts and chocolate chips.

 6. When safe to open, use the foil sling to lift the finished cheesecake out of the pot.
-Pour off any water (see above) and place on a wire rack to cool for one hour.
+Remove foil and pour off any water (see above) and place on a wire rack to cool for one hour.
 Carefully remove the base and gently cover the cheesecake with plastic wrap.
 Allow to chill in the refrigerator for 6 hours before serving.

 How to make a foil sling: